span.SPELLE {mso-spl-e:yes;} span.GRAME {mso-gram-e:yes;}

 Course Objective and Overview:

-In this laboratory, we investigate some practical aspects of applying automatic control techniques to improve the performance of dynamical systems.
+In this laboratory, we investigate fundamental concepts of control systems and apply them to improve the performance of dynamical systems.
 We also introduce computer software to help design and analyze control systems.

 Schedule: